-Our family loves pancakes, like Seriously Sweet Potato Pancakes and Pumpkin and Apple Pancakes.
+Our family loves pancakes, like Seriously Sweet Potato Pancakes and Whole Wheat Pumpkin Pancakes.
 But, sometimes I don’t have time to make those and just want a quick dry mix on hand.
 Unfortunately, the pancake mixes at the grocery store have a ton of unrecognizable and highly processed ingredients.

 I made a big batch and put it in the freezer to have on hand anytime.
 When ready to use, just add 1 cup buttermilk and an egg to 1 cup of the mix.
 So easy!
 We actually had these pancakes for dinner tonight.
 Everyone wolfed them down.
 I added some blueberries to some of them, which was delicious.